naturalshine/soother-docs/SOOTHER-TECH-SPEC.md

-SOOTHER is an AI voice companion.
+SOOTHER is an AI ASMR voice companion.
 It comprises a synthesized whisper voice trained on a speech library of ~13,000 whispered voical samples, a Flutter mobile app, and three APIS: a speech-to-text API, a "chatbot" API which parses the user's intent and directs it through SOOTHER's skills, and a text-to-speech API.

 This document explains the initial plan for the implementation of SOOTHER.